gizemdogafiliz/aerial-tactile-sim/README.md

           wf_y=-60              wf_y=+60
 ```

-This matches the actual Gazebo drone scenario — a rectangular ridge frame on the
+This matches the actual Gazebo drone scenario: a rectangular ridge frame on the
 wall that the hexarotor traces with its end-effector.

 ### Sequential perimeter sampling